saltyorg/docs/docs/reference/rclone-manual.md

 <details>
 <summary>That says '10 RANDOM CHARACTERS SHOULD APPEAR HERE'</summary>
 <br />
-Apparently the Javascript didn't work.
+Apparently the Javascript didn't work or you have Javascript disabled.

+Try reloading the page.
+If that doesn't work, generate it manually:

 [Type this at a command prompt on your server]